hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_status.rst

 Hasura CLI: hasura migrate status
 ---------------------------------

-Display current status of migrations on a database
+Display current status of migrations on a database.

 Synopsis
 ~~~~~~~~

-Display current status of migrations on a database
+Display current status of migrations on a database.

 ::